Application Programming Overview

 Presentation Layer

-The presentation layer provides access to the application business logic through the UI, web services, and MYOB mobile application.
+The presentation layer provides access to the application business logic through the UI, web services, and the MYOB mobile app.
 The presentation layer is completely declarative and contains no business logic.

-For details on the configuration of ASPX webpages, see Configuring ASPX Pages and Reports.
+For details on the configuration of the UI, see Modern UI Development: General Information.

 Web services and mobile app pages provide alternative interfaces to the application business logic.
 From the side of the graph, a request from a webpage, the web services, or an mobile app page are identical and, thus, cause the execution of exactly the same business logic.